medusa-project/kumquat/README.md

 ## Update the Elasticsearch schema

-For the most part, once created, index schemas can't be modified.
-To migrate to an incompatible schema, the procedure would be something like:
+Once created, index schemas can only be modified to a limited extent.
+To migrate to an incompatible schema, the procedure would be:

 1. Update the index schema in `app/search/index_schema.yml`
-2. Create an index with the new schema:
+2. Create a new index with the new schema:
-   `rails elasticsearch:indexes:create[my_new_index]`
+   `rails elasticsearch:indexes:create[new_index]`
 3. Populate the new index with documents.
 There are a couple of ways to do
    this:
     1. If the schema change was backwards-compatible with the source documents added to the index, invoke
-       `rails elasticsearch:indexes:reindex[my_current_index,my_new_index]`.
+       `rails elasticsearch:indexes:reindex[current_index,new_index]`.
        This will reindex all source documents from the current index into the new index.
     2. Otherwise, reindex all database content: